-The Hungarian-American composer Antal Doráti’s only opera is based on the German-Israeli philosopher Martin Buber’s ›mystery play‹ Elijah.
-Doráti’s monumental work about ancient Israel will be performed under the artistic leadership of the conductor and his longtime friend and colleague, Prof. Martin Fischer-Dieskau.
+The Hungarian-American composer Antal Doráti’s only opera is based on the German-Israeli philosopher Martin Buber’s only ›mystery play‹ Elijah.
+Doráti’s monumental work about ancient Israel will be performed under the artistic leadership of the conductor and Dorátiʼs longtime friend and colleague, Prof. Martin Fischer-Dieskau.
 There will be selected evenings first in Lviv/Lemberg and subsequently in Berlin, before the whole production travels to Jerusalem…

 The multi-decorated German filmmaker and opera director Axel Ranisch looks after the staging of the music theatre event as well as after the cinematic conditioning of the festival.

 Under the lead management of Prof. Dr. Jens Malte Fischer and Prof. Dr. Jürgen Maehder, as well as of Prof. Dr. Paul Mendes-Flohr and Prof. Dr. Bernd Witte, international scholars will discuss the influence of musical theatre on our society and on the field of politics as well as the encompassing complex of themes around Martin Buber.

 The occasion will be the appearance of the new complete Buber edition at Bertelsmann/Random House – chief editors are Prof. Dr. Paul Mendes-Flohr and Prof. Dr. Bernd Witte, Co chief editor was Prof. Dr. Peter Schäfer, who today is the director of Berlin’s Jewish Museum.

 Learn more about the interesting backgrounds of the work and its creators Martin Buber and Antal Doráti.

 The association’s purpose is the encouragement of art and culture, the promotion of an international disposition, tolerance on all areas of culture and the understanding among nations, as well as the facilitation of national education and a democratic political system.